JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 * The right to update the personal information
 * The right to request deletion of your personal information, which we are not required to maintain by necessity

-These options are available on your individual profile page and are described below.
+These options are available on your individual profile page.

-## Downloading A Copy Of Your Personal Data

-## Updating Personal Information

-## Requesting Deletion Of Your Personal Information